smarticoai/public-api/docs/api/interfaces/TRaffle.md

 • **image\_url**: `string`

-URL of the image that represents the raffle
+URL of the image that represents the raffle, 890x193px

 ___